Hochschild homology and the derived de Rham complex revisited: Homotopy-coherent cochain complexes

 These have underlying graded objects as written above by definition of $\iota_\pm$, and inherit the bicommutative bialgebra structure from $\num{Z}[\epsilon]$ since the lax symmetric monoidal structures on the functors $\iota_\pm$ are strictly symmetric monoidal when restricted to the full subcategory of $\Gr(\Mod_{\num{Z}}^\heart)$ spanned by those graded abelian groups $X^*$ such that $X^i$ is free for all $i \in \num{Z}$. \end{construction}

 \begin{remark} We have now constructed two cocommutative bialgebra objects in $\Gr(\Mod_{\num{Z}})$ named $\num{D}_-$: one just above in \cref{dg--pm--d}, and one earlier in \cref{gf--kd--dminus}.
 However, there is no ambiguity: there is a unique equivalence between the two.
-This follows from the fact that the earlier one also has underlying object $\num{Z} \oplus \num{Z}[-1](1)$, hence lies in the essential image of the embedding $\iota_-$, and can thereby be uniquely identified with $\num{Z}[\epsilon]$ in $\Gr(\Mod_{\num{Z}}^\heart)$. \end{remark}
+This follows from the fact that the earlier one also has underlying object $\num{Z} \oplus \num{Z}[-1](1)$, hence lies in the essential image of the embedding $\iota_-$, and can thereby be uniquely identified with $\num{Z}[\epsilon]$ in $\Gr(\Mod_{\num{Z}}^\heart)$ (with no possible ambiguity in the bilagebra structure). \end{remark}